-These tests will help your health care provider determine whether you had a TIA or something else and what the cause may have been.
+These tests will help your provider determine whether you had a TIA or something else, and what the cause may have been.

 You can take the following steps to help prevent TIA:

-- Exercise regularly, eat a healthy diet with lots of fruits, vegetables, and whole grains, and stay at a healthy weight.
+- Eat a healthy diet with lots of fruits, vegetables, and whole grains, and maintain a healthy weight.

-- Don't drink alcohol excessively.
-Limit yourself to no more than one drink a day if you are a woman, two drinks a day if you are a man.
+- DO NOT drink alcohol excessively.
+Limit yourself to no more than one drink a day if you are a woman; two drinks a day if you are a man.

 - Work with your health care provider to control high blood pressure, high cholesterol, or diabetes.

-- Work with your health care provider to treat carotid artery disease, coronary artery disease, irregular heartbeat, congestive heart failure, or heart valve disease.
+- Work with your provider to treat carotid artery disease, coronary artery disease, irregular heartbeat, congestive heart failure, or heart valve disease.

-- Sleep for 6 - 9 hours each night.
+- Sleep for 6 to 9 hours each night.